jkobject/jkobject.github.io/_projects/depmap-omics-howto.md

 How to create workspaces and upload data to it is explained in [Terra's documentation](https://software.broadinstitute.org/firecloud/documentation/)

-For the specific workflow ids, parameters and workspace data you can use the file `data/xQx/.json` in our repository, which lists the parameters used for each workflow of each off the 3 workspaces in our pipelines for each releases (the .csv file lists the workflows with their correct name):
+For the specific workflow ids, parameters and workspace data you can use the file `data/xQx/.json` in our _ccle_processing_ repository, which lists the parameters used for each workflow of each off the 3 workspaces in our pipelines for each releases (the .csv file lists the workflows with their correct name):
 In order to have a working environment you will need to make sure you have:
 - set a billing account
 - created a workspace